PolkadotOpenSourceGrants/apply/applications/polkadot-ambassador-fellowship-governance-extension-pallet.md

 - **Long-term Maintenance:** We plan to maintain and enhance the Ambassador Governance Extension Pallet through ongoing engagement with the Polkadot Ambassador Fellowship and the broader Polkadot community.
 If significant enhancements are required beyond the scope of this grant, appropriate funding sources may be considered.

-- **Short-term Plans:** After the initial implementation, we will provide comprehensive documentation to support the Polkadot Ambassador Fellowship's permissionless adoption of the pallet.
-Any training or support would be limited to standard documentation and would not require additional funding as part of this grant.
+- **Short-term Plans:** The comprehensive documentation delivered as part of this grant will support the Polkadot Ambassador Fellowship's permissionless adoption of the pallet.
+Any training or support would be limited to the standard documentation provided within the grant deliverables and would not require additional funding.

 - **Follow-up Grant Applications:** We may apply for additional open-source grants to fund specific enhancements such as:
   - Comprehensive benchmarking and optimization of the pallet
-  - Additional quality assurance and code hardening
+  - Advanced security validation and formal verification methods
   - Integration with additional collectives and governance systems
   - Development of user interfaces for interacting with the governance mechanisms